 - Hang up pictures of your loved ones

 - Organize!
 I would recommend getting a small filing cabinet, I found one on Facebook Marketplace for $20!

 - Always clean up your space (clutter will make you want to work somewhere else)

 - Let sunlight in

 - Have a nice cup of coffee or tea at your side at all times… along with some water

 Write in a journal

 I’m sure you’ve heard the saying, “write every day”.
 It’s great advice.
 If you want to get better at something, you need to practice it every day.

-We may be too exhausted to work on our novel or blog post (it takes brain-work to do that, and we’ve had a long day).
-However, it doesn’t require much of our energy to write a journal entry!
+You may be too exhausted to work on your novel or blog post (it takes brain-work to do that, and you’ve had a long day).
+However, it won’t require much of your energy to write a journal entry!